Upper Yahara River Trail

 Returning to the Upper Yahara River Trail, a ride begins at the trailhead on Windsor Road.
 It has a parking lot, portable toilet, self-service bicycle repair station, bike rack, drinking fountain, and garbage can.
 It overlooks Sunfish Pond, which in the summer is surrounded by wildflowers.
 The trailhead and path are next to a residential neighborhood.

-To access the trailhead from Interstate Highways 39, 90, and 94, take exit 131 to Wisconsin State Highway 19.
-When going south from the interstate, turn left (east), but go to the left (west) when taking the northbound ramp.
-Drive to County Highway CV and turn north.
-Travel 1.5 miles and turn left (west) onto Windsor Road.
+The trailhead may be accessed by car from Interstate Highways 39, 90, and 94.
+Take exit 131 to Wisconsin State Highway 19.
+When driving south on the interstate, turn left (east) on the state highway.
+When taking the northbound ramp go to the left (west).
+From either ramp, drive to County Highway CV and turn north.
+Travel 1.5 miles, and turn left (west) onto Windsor Road.
 The trailhead is 0.4 mile down the road to the right (north).

 Map of trailheads and addresses along this section of the trail.

-The Upper Yahara River Trail offers an opportunity to journey through a scenic natural environment.
+The Upper Yahara River Trail offers an opportunity to journey through a scenic natural environment and next to a delightful, babbling, little river.
 Trail-goers experience the beauty of the meandering Yahara River and its surrounding landscape.
 A variety of birds, including sandhill cranes, may be seen from the trail.
 Chipmunks and rabbits scamper across the path.
 The Upper Yahara River Trail offers a pleasant, appealing 3.8 mile ride.

 Trail last ridden and documents in August, 2024.